wrode/Blog/_posts/2016-08-19-Smart contracts.md

 - Compute
 - Store information
-- Send transactions to other accounts
+- Send stuff to other accounts

 As mentioned, the account with the code is not controlled by anyone.
 It is completely autonomous.
 The original code is written by a person, but once the smart contract code has been uploaded on the blockchain, only the logic in the account dictates the actions of the account.